alfred-hodler/rust-coldcard/coldcard/README.md

 ## CLI

 This project also offers a CLI tool.
-See the project's own crate for more information.
+See the crate's own README for more information.

 Install it with: